 - We will now do some post-processing of the icoFoam/cavity case, with the purpose of learning the basics of Paraview. - Go to the icoFoam/cavity case that we have already run: cd \$FOAM_RUN/cavity - Type paraFoam& to post-process that case. - The case name will appear as the object cavity.
 OpenFOAM in the Pipeline Browser. - If you do an ls -l in the case directory you will see that a temporary empty file named cavity.
-OpenFOAM has been generated. - The object is displayed in the visualization window, which will be discussed in the coming slides
+OpenFOAM has been generated. - Click Apply to read in the data. - The object is displayed in the visualization window, which will be discussed in the coming slides